cjgdev/midi-markdown/docs/user-guide/device-libraries.md

 - Device MIDI implementation chart (from manufacturer)
 - Understanding of the device's features and organization
-- MML alias syntax knowledge
+- MMD alias syntax knowledge
 - Test device (or MIDI monitor) for validation

 ## Library Structure

-A device library is an `.mml` file with three main sections:
+A device library is an `.mmd` file with three main sections:

 ```markdown
 ---